 Not the US Open.
 He’s pulled out, well aware that his body isn’t prepared for five-set tennis and even more aware of the draining conditions you can get in New York in September.
-Here are the latest tennis odds on who can be crowned king of Flushing Meadows in 2019.

 He’s toying with the idea of dropping down a level and playing on the Challenger Tour.
 It’s not a bad shout.
 After all, what he really needs is minutes on the court, wins under his belt, an increase in confidence and fitness.
 The way the ATP Tour is these days, most players would beat him based on the extra strength and conditioning they can boast compared to the Scot.
-Murray’s nous, array of strokes and experience will only get him so far against red-hot players 10 years younger than him and it’s not really worth travelling the world to get knocked out in the first round all the time.
+Murray’s nous, the array of strokes and experience will only get him so far against red-hot players 10 years younger than him and it’s not really worth travelling the world to get knocked out in the first round all the time.